 What social media platforms are you on?
 And how do you use social media?

-Personal projects are an excellent way to stretch and develop useful skills we might never acquire in the normal shooting routine.
-Read more
+Especially in these times of mandatory lock-down and quarantine, taking on challenging personal projects – such as stop-motion and time lapse composition – are both rewarding practices to stretch and develop new and useful skills that we might never acquire in the normal routine.
+Read more →

 Photographers face many challenges when first starting out and can have a tough time breaking into the local market.
 While it can certainly be said that photography is well-saturated in the cyber world, when we stop and take a short look around we see another story.
 New businesses and outreach efforts of all kinds are formed almost daily with a similar need of exposure.